Research Expertise: Regression analysis, model selection, high-dimensional data, time series, biostatistics, application of statistics in business.

 Robert W. Glock Endowed Chair in Management

-This program has been designed specifically for GSM MBA alumni to further develop their business forecasting skills.
+This program has been designed specifically for UC Davis MBA alumni who have taken Professor Tsai’s 203B or 285 courses* to further develop their business forecasting skills.

 This book by Professor Chih-Ling Tsai and co-author Allan D. R. McQuarrie from North Dakota State University describes procedures for selecting a model from a large set of competing statistical models.